-Private investment contracts negotiated with ANIP are governed by Angolan law and, in particular, PIA.
+Private investment contracts negotiated with the competent authorities (see question 6.1 above) are governed by Angolan law and, in particular, PIA.
 The CC allows parties to choose the governing law of contract, provided that the choice of such law corresponds to a serious interest of one of the parties or there is a connection with the contract.